-- Being met at the airport during the university's September arrivals weekend.
+- International students are met at the airport during the university's September arrivals weekend.

-- A buddy scheme and social programme to help students make friends and adapt to being in the UK and at university.
+- A buddy scheme and social programme helps students make friends and adapt to being in the UK and at university.

-- Advice about working in the UK whilst studying, or after leaving Oxford Brookes.
+- Students are given an introduction to life in Oxford, and advice on working in the UK whilst studying, or after leaving Oxford Brookes.

 English Language Requirements

 - Most undergraduate and postgraduate degrees require IELTS Band 6.0 to 6.5 overall (with 6.0 in reading and writing, and 5.5 in listening and speaking).

 - Pre-sessional English courses are available if students do not meet university requirements.

 - Please refer to the university website for course-specific requirements and other qualifications accepted.